kndugan/todo-list/README.md

 # ToDo List

-This project was bootstrapped with [React App](https://github.com/facebook/create-react-app).

 ## Description

-In this project, I've used React to create a simple todo list for a vacation to capture tasks.
-The user can add todos with a form or remove todos by clicking on the tasks.
+In this project, I've create a simple todo list for a vacation to capture tasks.
+The user can add todos with a form or remove todos by clicking on the item they'd like to remove.

 The starter code was provided by MIT xPro.

 ## How to Run

-Open the project in [VS Code](https://code.visualstudio.com/) and the use the extension [Open with Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

-Runs the app in the development mode so the user can view it in the browser.

-The page will reload when you make changes.\
+To run this program, simply open the index.html file in your browswer and add or remove todos as desired.

 ## Roadmap of Future Improvements

-Future improvements will include creating a full React app to run the app.
+Future improvements will include creating the option for user input for Todo List name to fully customize for the client.

 ## Questions or Comments?